 Cars that cost less than your mobility allowance:

 There are over 100 cars that cost less than your mobility allowance, giving you money back to spend as you wish.
-The amount you pay is fixed during your lease and the remainder is paid directly to you by the Department for Work and Pensions.
+The amount you pay is fixed during your lease and the remainder is paid directly to you by the Department for Work and Pensions (DWP) or Veterans UK, depending on which mobility allowance you receive.

 Cars that cost all of your mobility allowance: